RavensbourneWebMedia/UX-design/projects/filter-bubbles/README.md

 ## Your brief

-Design and prototype a *digital object* (an app, a website, a game, a browser plugin, a bot... or anything in between) that helps people achieve any combination of the below:
+Design and prototype a *digital object* (an app, a website, a game, a browser plugin, a bot...) that helps people achieve any combination of the below:

 * Become aware of *personalisation algorithms*
 * Become aware of the *filter bubbles* those algorithms generate